Houthi Drone Strikes Disrupt Almost Half Of Saudi Oil Exports

 Yemen's Houthi rebels have claimed responsibility for drone strikes on two Saudi Aramco oil facilities early Saturday, according to a statement by a Houthi spokesman.

 Reuters and The Wall Street Journal report that about half of the country's oil production has been disrupted, or 5 million barrels a day.
-The impact on global oil prices is unknown, as markets are closed for the weekend.
+Saudi Arabia produces approximately one-tenth of the world's crude oil, but for now, the impact on global oil prices is unknown, as markets are closed for the weekend.

 According to the website of Al-Masirah, a Houthi-run satellite news channel, spokesman Yahya Saree vowed additional attacks if Saudi coalition forces did not withdraw from Yemen.